K-stability of special Gushel-Mukai manifolds: The quintic Del Pezzo fourfolds

-It was shown in \cite[(10.9)]{Fuj81} that there are two types of planes on $M$, that is, the {\it non-vertex type} planes $S$ and the {\it vertex type} planes $T$.
+It was shown in \cite[Equation~(10.9)]{Fuj81} that there are two types of planes on $M$, namely, the {\it non-vertex-type} planes $S$ and the {\it vertex-type} planes $R$.
 They are characterized by the second Chern classes of their normal bundles in $M$: